Updated: Jan 28

-Discussing mental health and often even having a mental health disorder has a couple year ago explaining how employees with mental health disabilities are protected un der the ADA law.
-There is also the exist.
+Discussing mental health and often even having a mental health disorder can be very difficult.
 May is Mental Health Awareness Month and before it ends we want to make sure that we verbalize, that you are not alone.
 According to the National Alliance of Mental Health Awareness (NAMI), more than 51 million adults in the United States face the reality of managing mental health illnesses daily.
 I in 6 youth have experiences with mental health conditions every year.
 One of the biggest barriers when managing mental health struggles is finding the appropriate support and aid.
 I have compiled a list of how to find mental health professionals, job assistance, supportive communities, and emergency resources, that will hopefully help you or someone that you know.

 [*If you need immediate assistance, please click here to jump to emergency resources*]